Odell Waller: Campaign for commutation

-After the trial, the RWL agreed to pass responsibility for the public campaign and legal appeals to the WDL, provided that the case continue to be handled "on a class struggle basis", with attention to national issues as well as Waller's specific situation.
+After the trial, the RWL agreed to pass responsibility for the public campaign and legal appeals to the WDL, provided that the case continued to be handled "on a class struggle basis", with attention to national issues as well as Waller's specific situation.
 Eager to help Waller, the WDL reluctantly agreed to the terms.
 The organization assumed control of the case in November 1940 and immediately began fundraising on Waller's behalf.
 Pauli Murray, a young woman new to the organization, was dispatched on a national fundraising tour, accompanied at times by Annie Waller.

 The National Association for the Advancement of Colored People (NAACP) joined the case the same month, as did the Brotherhood of Sleeping Car Porters, giving the case national publicity.
 Attorney Martin A. Martin (President of the Danville NAACP) developed information that both the grand jury that indicted Waller and petit jury that convicted him were composed only of white men who paid polled taxes (thus excluding most blacks and Waller's peers), although the county clerk initially gave him the runaround.
 The groups hoped that the case would lead the US Supreme Court to rule that the poll tax was unconstitutional.
 In December, Virginia Governor James H. Price granted Waller his first stay of execution, this one for three months, giving the new defense additional time to study the case.